MeshVSC/bizsentry/README.md

 ## 🏗️ Component Architecture & Refactoring

 ### Major Component Refactoring (June 2025)
-StockSentry underwent a major architectural refactoring to improve performance, maintainability, and developer experience.
+BizSentry underwent a major architectural refactoring to improve performance, maintainability, and developer experience.
 The largest components were broken down into smaller, focused modules:

 #### ItemForm.tsx Refactoring
 **Before:** 642 lines in a single monolithic component